moisestech/3rd-Party-JS/2 Dist & Load/4_loading-additional/_4_loading-additional.md

 <script src="http://camerastork.com/widget.js"></script>
 ```

-This will work; it loads the supporting files (jquery.js, helpers.js) before the main wid-
+- This will work; it loads the supporting files (jquery.js, helpers.js) before the main wid- get file (widget.js).
-get file (widget.js).
-But altering the script include snippet like this is a really bad idea.
+- But altering the script include snippet like this is a really bad idea.
+- Colossally bad.

-Colossally bad.
-It’s bad because it’s incredibly inflexible; you’re committed to always
+- It’s bad because it’s incredibly inflexible; you’re committed to always loading these files.
-loading these files.
-If you ever need to change what files you’re depending on, you

-won’t be able to, because this code is stuck on the publishers’ pages.
-And getting pub-
+- If you ever need to change what files you’re depending on, you won’t be able to, because this code is stuck on the publishers’ pages.
-lishers to update their HTML source with new code is notoriously difficult.
+- And getting publishers to update their HTML source with new code is notoriously difficult.

-What you want to do is stick with the original script include snippet, which loads a
-single script file that serves as the entry point for the application.
-After that initial
+- What you want to do is stick with the original script include snippet, which loads a single script file that serves as the entry point for the application.
-script is loaded, you’ll then load any additional supporting files dynamically using
+- After that initial script is loaded, you’ll then load any additional supporting files dynamically using JavaScript.
-JavaScript.
-In this section, you’ll learn how to do that, beginning with plain JavaScript
-files that you’ve written, and then moving on to popular JavaScript libraries.
+- In this section, you’ll learn how to do that, beginning with plain JavaScript files that you’ve written, and then moving on to popular JavaScript libraries.

 ## **Sub-Chapters**